Tijntj3/Docker-Terraria/README.md

 The vanilla image is up to date with the latest version of Terraria `1.4.2.3`

-The tModLoader image is up to date with the latest being `0.11.8.4`
+The tModLoader image is up to date with the latest version being `0.11.8.4`

 ## Building from source
 After cloning into this repository two types of images can be build.